indianajson/can-i-take-over-dns/README.md

 We welcome contributions!

-We need new DNS providers added with information of their vulernability status.
+We need new DNS providers added with information of their vulnerability status.
 You can submit new services [here](https://github.com/indianajson/can-i-take-over-dns/issues/new?assignees=&labels=&template=add--or-update--dns-provider.md&title=%5BService+Name%5D+-+%5BStatus%5D)!
 We have a list of DNS providers that need to be investigated [here](https://github.com/indianajson/can-i-take-over-dns/issues/13).

 ## Press